clocklimited/navy-clock-install/README.md

 * nodeVersion: Version of node this project should use to execute
 * buildDir: Location of the directory containing your applications build directory
 * services: Object containing thes services that this application has.
 The key forms the suffix of the name of the upstart jobs e.g node-myproject-staging-<-service->.
 The value is the relative path to the start script of the service
+* env (optional): Any custom environment variables that need to be set at run time

 An example [Admiral](http://github.com/microadam/navy-admiral) application configuration might look like: